 The sound of water slapping the smooth rocks was the only noise I heard.
 Despite being high season in Lake Ohrid, Macedonia, I found myself alone in one of the most beautiful places I’ve ever seen.
 I set up my tripod to take a picture of the richly colorful sunset.
 Somewhere in the distance, my concentration was broken as a child laughed that high-pitched giggle that can only come from pure joy.
 I broke into a smile.
 Ohrid is perfect.

-Our Balkan adventure brought us to Lake Ohrid halfway through our trip.
+Our Balkan adventure brought us to Lake Ohrid halfway through our trip and it was our favorite experience in Macedonia.
 Like most of our trip through the Balkans, we really didn’t know what to expect.
 We found one of Europe’s oldest and deepest lakes that divides the countries of Albania and Macedonia.
 The lake’s latitude and depth ensure that it doesn’t freeze in the winter.

 Both the town of Ohrid and Lake Ohrid are recognized as a UNESCO World Heritage Site.
 Lake Ohrid is one of the most biodiverse freshwater bodies of water in the world with many endemic species.
 The town of Ohrid…well…let’s just say Ohrid is special.
 Very special.